eldimious/js-notes/event-loop/chapter1.md

 ### Digging in the Call Stack

 The **call stack** is a *LIFO queue (Last In, First Out)*.
-The **event loop** continuously checks the call stack to see if there’s any function that needs to run.
-To visualize, how JavaScript executes a program, we need to understand JavaScript runtime.
+The **event loop** continuously checks the call stack to see if there’s any function that needs to run. **So it's job is to look at callback queue and once there is something pending in callback queue, push that callback to the stack.
+The event loop pushes one callback function at a time, to the stack, once the stack is empty.** To visualize, how JavaScript executes a program, we need to understand JavaScript runtime.

 ![Javascript Runtime Enviroment](https://cdn-images-1.medium.com/max/1000/1*ocCc8yEvUEeOtGU2LNQnpA.png)